• The Distorted Reality of a Haunted Mind

 What got me in trouble was the use of “rape joke” in my reply.
 So, according to Helen, saying “rape” next to “joke” means that I support rape and possibly find it funny (?)

-The defense I made with Student Affairs at the time was along the lines of “well, she first replied with an article that has ‘rape joke’ in its title, by proxy, does that mean she condones rape too?”
+The defense I made with Student Affairs at the time was along the lines of “well, she sent me the article that has ‘rape joke’ in its title, by proxy, does that mean she condones rape too?”
 More specifically, I clarified that my construction of “rape” and “joke” as a phrase was not a reflection of my opinion but that of the very title of an article my professor sent in one of her replies.
 Clearly, I remain concerned that it was the sole consideration that got me out of trouble.

 Knowing what I know now, let’s consider an alternate reality where she sent the article about the “rape joke” incident, but it wasn’t stated within the title.
 Would I be in hot water then?
 It would have been harder to show that the construction of that phrase was not a reflection of my opinion.
 Using the frequency of collocation patterns in corpus linguistics, I can further solidify my defense.